tomciosegal/nutri-store/README.md

 - If applicable, amount saved thanks to discount provided will be displayed next to total.
 - Here the user has option to:
     - amend amount of items purchased
-    - delete item if neccessary
+    - delete item if necessary
     - keep shopping
     - proceed to checkout